 David Missingham was born in 1855 in Kiama New South Wales.
 He was a mining Engineer and Mayor of Charters Towers in 1893.
 In 1897 he traveled to Western Australia, arriving before his family.
 He sent many letters back to his wife Annie and their eight children.
 One of his children, Hal Missingham, was to become a well known Australian artist and was the director of the Art Gallery of New South Wales from 1945 -1971.
-Each week I will be posting a transcribed letter which gives an amazing account of day to day life in the early Coolgardie/Kalgoorlie Goldfields.
-It tells of the struggle of everyday life and the difficulties of separated families.
+I will be posting several of his transcribed letter,s which gives an amazing account of day-to-day life in the early Coolgardie/Kalgoorlie Goldfields.
+It tells of the struggles and the difficulties of separated families.
 David has a wry sense of humour and tells his story to Alice in a way to cheer his wife so far away.
-The letters start from Brisbane Queensland on route to Western Australia.
+The letters start from Brisbane, Queensland, on route to Western Australia.

-Text is in ‘Red’ has been added to assist the reader or to explain an event which is mentioned.
+Text in ‘Red’ has been added to assist the reader or to explain an event that is mentioned.

 My Dearest Annie

-I hurriedly scribbled you a letter yesterday from here just after my arrival and since then I have seen and interviewed ‘Mr Lissner’ and find that I will not start until tomorrow night’s steamer and perhaps not even then.
-I am to meet the directors of two mines tomorrow to arrange matters with their relative to the management thereof and the amount of screw (money) that they can afford to pay.
-This delay has also given me the opportunity of seeing Edith and I got here to send you an urgent wire today saying that I had gone south.
-I sent it that way because my dear I know you must be thinking me very forgetful and also that you will be worrying more than you should.
-Also, because it will be sure to leak out in the telegraph office (at least I suspect that it will) and further mislead my gentle friends that do not like parting with me.
+I hurriedly scribbled you a letter yesterday from here just after my arrival, and since then I have seen and interviewed ‘Mr Lissner’ and find that I will not start until tomorrow night’s steamer and perhaps not even then.
+I am to meet the directors of two mines tomorrow to arrange matters with their relatives to the management thereof and the amount of screw (money) that they can afford to pay.
+This delay has also given me the opportunity of seeing Edith (Annie’s sister), and I got here to send you an urgent wire today saying that I had gone south.
+I sent it that way because, my dear, I know you must be thinking me very forgetful and also that you will be worrying more than you should.
+Also, because it will be sure to leak out in the telegraph office (at least I suspect that it will) and further mislead my gentle friends who do not like parting with me.

-I can’t see why that fool Beattie wishes to worry me as the only chance for his Bank to get paid is to allow or even assist me to earn the amount necessary.
-If my dear you want any advice re any matters AH Pritchard will be able to advise you keep up your condition little sweetheart and all’s well.
-I believe by the way that I am improving in condition already in fact getting fat now with very best love to you & Davie, Madge, Zilla and Jack
+I can’t see why that fool Beattie wishes to worry me, as the only chance for his Bank to get paid is to allow or even assist me to earn the amount necessary.
+If my dear, you want any advice on any matters, AH Pritchard will be able to advise you.
+Keep up your condition, little sweetheart and all’s well.
+I believe by the way that I am improving in condition already, in fact getting fat now, with very best love to you & Davie, Madge, Zilla and Jack

 I am Dearest yours ever.
 D Missingham.